Judicial Watch: FBI 302 Interviews with Bruce Ohr on Spygate Released To Judicial Watch

 “Ohr knew that [Fusion GPS’s] Glen Simpson and others talking to Victoria Nuland at the U.S. State Department.”

-- Glenn Simpson directed a person whose is redacted to speak to the press.
+- Glenn Simpson directed a person whose name is redacted to speak to the press.
 It appears as if the press that person went to was the far left leaning Mother Jones.

 On December 5, 2016, Ohr promised to “voluntarily” give his wife Nellie Ohr’s Fusion GPS research to the FBI.
 He also provided the FBI with a report on Paul Manafort titled, “Manafort Chronology.”